DolorHunter/randcodeR/README.md

 # randcodeR（燃灯计划）
-A project which can make up total random code using different rules.
+A project which can make up totally random codes by using many different rules.
 And you can save them to a .dat file in case of forgetting your passwords.

 - Project:	randcodeR（燃灯计划）
 - Language:	C/C++